 | Bernard Quentin Augustus Pitts, CBE

-Former Speaker of the House of Repreentatives of Belize
+Former Speaker of the House of Representatives of Belize

-Bernard Quentin Augustus Pitts, often known by his initials as B. Q. Pitts was a Belizean politician and Former Speaker of the House of Repreentatives of Belize.
+Bernard Quentin Augustus Pitts, often known by his initials as B. Q. Pitts, was a Belizean politician and Former Speaker of the House of Representatives of Belize.